davedoesdev/simple-crypt/README.md

 **Parameters:**

-- `{Object} data` A result object returned by [encrypt](#cryptprototypeencryptdata-iv-cb).
+- `{Object} data` A result object received from [encrypt](#cryptprototypeencryptdata-iv-cb).
 You may have received this from another party, for instance.

   - If you didn't pass `options.json` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be JSON-parsed after it's encrypted.
 Otherwise, you'll receive a `Buffer` (on Node.js) or binary-encoded string.